Does Strep Throat Go Away On Its Own?

 As mentioned previously, strep throat is caused by a bacterium called group A strep.
 This type of bacteria is very contagious and can manifest itself in the world around you.
 Commonly, it spreads through droplets.
 If someone sneezes or coughs, there is a chance you can inhale these droplets that might have group A strep in them.

 Similarly, bacteria can be contracted from touching surfaces and then touching your mouth, nose, or eyes.
-Someone that is infected with strep will be contagious, so they can pass this on to many other people.
+Someone who is infected with strep will be contagious, so they can pass this on to many other people.

 This is why it is important to constantly sanitize your hands and avoid sharing food or drink with others.
 You never know what bacteria or viruses someone is carrying, so it is always a good idea to wash your hands regularly or use hand sanitizer to remove bacteria.